31 Insane Roofing Statistics You Will Hear About in 2023

 Source: All Point Construction

-Projections anticipate that the global solar roofing market will reach 241.6 billion by 2031, based partly on the increasing demand for renewable energy power sources.
+Projections anticipate that the global solar roofing market will reach 241.6 billion by 2031, partly based on the increasing demand for renewable energy sources.

 Source: Cision PR Newswire

-Statista projects asphalt paving, roofing, and saturated materials manufacturing revenue in Florida to reach about $948.2 million by 2024.
+Statista projected that Florida’s asphalt paving, roofing, and saturated materials manufacturing revenue would reach about $948.2 million.

 Source: Statista